 When are youth at greatest risk for suicide?

 One of the most important clinical questions remains: Will this at-risk adolescent attempt suicide today or tomorrow?
 Unfortunately, as a field, we know very little about when youth are at greatest risk for engaging in suicidal behavior.
 A major focus of our research is to identify near-term, or acute, risk factors for suicidal behavior.
-Our ongoing research aims to identify short-term risk factors among youth after discharge from inpatient hospitalization—a high-risk time period.
+Our ongoing research aims to identify short-term risk factors among youth after discharge from psychiatric hospitalization—a high-risk time period.